 FeedWordPress

-FeedWordPress provides versatile syndication for WordPress.
+FeedWordPress is a versatile Atom/RSS syndication plugin for WordPress content.

 As stated in the FeedWordPress website …